 Please read the eligibility requirements for the answers to many questions.

 To sign up for the free library service, download and send the completed application to the Wisconsin Talking Book and Braille Library by mail, email, fax or delivered in person to the WTBBL.

 As part of a national network cooperating with the National Library Service for the Blind and Physically Handicapped (NLS), the Wisconsin Talking Book and Braille Library (WTBBL) provides audio books and brailled materials to persons, living in Wisconsin, who cannot see regular print or handle print materials.
 WTBBL patrons receive and return books and equipment, postage-free through the U.S. Postal Service.
 WTBBL currently serves nearly 7,000 registered patrons and over 580 institutions (e.g. libraries, schools, nursing homes, veterans centers).
 There were 1,147 new registrations in 2015.

-In addition, the WTBBL circulates audio books and brailled materials about Wisconsin or by Wisconsin authors, as was audio-described videotapes and DVDs.
+In addition, the WTBBL circulates audio books and brailled materials about Wisconsin or by Wisconsin authors, as was audio-described DVDs.

 The NLS Talking Book Program was established by an Act of Congress in 1931.
 WTBBL joined the NLS network in 1961.
 The current digital players and cartridges replaced the cassette players and tapes in 2009.
 Specially-designed USB flash-drive cartridges hold one or more books or magazines.
 The digital players include a variety of user-friendly options including bookmark navigation controls, optional battery power for portability, and a sleep timer.
 Using the player’s volume, tone and speed controls, patrons enjoy easier listening.
 Direct downloading of digitized books, magazines and braille materials from the NLS Braille and Audio Reading Download (BARD) website is available.
 An app introduced in 2013 allows BARD downloads to iOS devices.
 In 2014, NLS began distributing magazines on digital cartridges.